A Salford woman whose cafe builds connections across the community has been honoured for her ‘important’ job.

 The cafe, which has been open for more than six years, acts as a space for those who are in crisis and need wider support.

-“I feel very happy because people recognise me from whenever I have done something in the community whether it was big or small,” she said.
+“I feel very happy because people recognise me from whenever I have done something in the community whether it was big or small.

 Deborah, who moved to Salford 20 years ago, has been praised for the love that she has shown those not only in her community but for the city overall.

-The judges of the Be Proud awards said: “Deborah does a really important job, building bridges and connections across the local community.
+The judges of the For Housing Be Proud awards said: “Deborah does a really important job, building bridges and connections across the local community.

 “Deborah offers help and support to new communities and people in crisis, providing a warm and welcoming environment when people need it the most, showing her deep love not only for her local community but for the city which she now calls home.”

-Deborah admitted that for the first three years after she moved to Salford that she found it hard to settle into her new home but said that day by day it got better.
+Deborah admitted that during her first three years in Salford she found it hard to settle into her new home but said that day by day it got better.

-She also stated that the locals impacted her life, especially the older residents in the community and her neighbours and helped here feel much more comfortable in Salford which she now considers her home.
+Older residents, in particular, and her neighbours helped her feel much more comfortable in Salford which she now considers her home.